March 19, 2026

 Master Pizzaiolo Chef Jonathan Marchello / IMAGE from Philippine Primer

-Their Verace Pizza (Php 695) is the quintessential Neapolitan classic: straight, balanced, and with a lot of flavors.
-Based on San Marzano tomato sauce, mozzarella di bufala, fresh basil, and extra virgin olive oil, it touches all the right notes.
+Their Verace Pizza is the quintessential Neapolitan classic: straight, balanced, and with a lot of flavors.
+It is made with Italian plum tomato sauce, topped with sweet basil, buffalo mozzarella, and a drizzle of extra virgin olive oil on a perfectly blistered Neapolitan crust.
 It is light, tangy, and delightful!

 Why settle for four cheeses when you can have five?
-Their Cinque Formaggi (Php 745) is loaded with five delightful cheeses and is topped off with a great crunch from the toasted hazelnuts.
+Their Cinque Formaggi is loaded with five delightful cheeses: smoked cheese, gorgonzola, provolone, pecorino romano, and parmesan cheese, and is topped off with a great crunch from the toasted hazelnuts.
 Creamy, nutty, and astoundingly rich, it doesn’t feel too heavy, especially when drizzled with their in-house chili oil.

-Old-school and proud, the Napoletana (Php 545) boasts bold, briny flavor with anchovies on tomato with garlic and oregano.
+Old-school and proud, the Napoletana boasts bold, briny flavor with Italian plum tomato sauce with fior di latte mozzarella, fresh basil, olives, capers, and anchovies.
 It’s very rustic, aromatic, and deeply savory.
 This is a must-try for any traditional and uncomplicated Italian pizza lover!

 Aside from pizza, they also serve various antipasti (appetizers), pasta, insalata (salad), dolci (dessert), and others, good for both solo and sharing.

-Topping the list of all Caesar salads is their Cesarona Chicken Salad (Php 450).
-Tossed with homemade Caesar dressing, bacon bits, and grilled chicken breast chunks, the crisp romaine lettuce looks appetizing even before adding the topping of Parmesan cheese.
+Topping the list of all Caesar salads is their Chicken Cesarona Salad.
+Tossed with homemade Caesar dressing, anchovies, and grilled chicken breast chunks, the crisp romaine lettuce looks appetizing even before adding the topping of parmesan cheese.

-Cesarona Chicken Salad / IMAGE from Philippine Primer
+Chicken Cesarona Salad (Solo – Php 395; Sharing – Php 595) / IMAGE from Philippine Primer

-Rigatoni alla Carbonara (Php 595) is the Roman classic made the right way: al dente rigatoni coated in a velvety sauce of egg, pecorino, and a smack of black pepper.
-Crispy guanciale in each mouthful makes it impossible to leave your fork down.
+Rigatoni alla Carbonara is the Roman classic made the right way: al dente rigatoni coated in a velvety sauce of egg yolk, crispy guanciale (pork cheek), pecorino romano, and a smack of black pepper.
+The crispy guanciale in each mouthful makes it impossible to leave your fork down.

-Rigatoni alla Carbonara / IMAGE from Philippine Primer
+Rigatoni alla Carbonara (Solo – Php 495; Sharing – Php 795) / IMAGE from Philippine Primer

-Their Linguine Gamberi e Limone (Php 695) is bright and zingy, with juicy shrimp partnered with olive oil, lemon zest, shredded burrata, and others.
+Their Linguine Gamberi e Limone is bright and zingy, with juicy shrimp partnered with lemon zest, shredded burrata, mascarpone, and parsley.
 The linguine is perfectly cooked, and the citrusy sauce keeps it light and refreshing.
 It just pops with flavor!

-Linguine Gamberi e Limone / IMAGE from Philippine Primer
+Linguine Gamberi e Limone (Solo – Php 695; Sharing – Php 945) / IMAGE from Philippine Primer

-For dessert, their tiramisu (Php 250) is dreamy, creamy, and sweet in a tasty way.
+For dessert, their Tiramisu is dreamy, creamy, and sweet in a tasty way.
 As an irresistible finale, cocoa powder tops sponge soaked in espresso and mascarpone cream.
 Not too sweet—it’s just sweet enough to make you want a second helping.

-Speaking of second dolci helpings, their smooth, silken panna cotta (Php 195) is served with a berry sauce that cuts through the richness just right.
+Speaking of second dolci helpings, their smooth, silken Pannacotta is served with a berry sauce that cuts through the richness just right.
 The creaminess and slight tartness deliver with every spoonful.

 Rossopomodoro’s dining space perfectly showcases the open kitchen, a tiled bar counter, warm lighting, and charming wall decorations of framed photographs of iconic Italian cities like Rome, Venice, Milan, and Bari.
 With 48 seats indoors and 72 outdoors, it can hold parties, gatherings, and even simple catch-ups, all with views of the MOA promenade.